subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ## Energy based Temporal Predictive Coding (ETPC)

+![](https://subirvarma.github.io/GeneralCognitics/images/stat126.png)

+Figure 3: Energy based Temporal Predictive Coding (ETPC) Framework

-A model for Predictive Processing, that I am going to call Energy based Temporal Predictive Processing or ETPC, is  shown in figure 3.
+Figure 3 shows a proposed model for Predictive Processing, which I am going to refer to as Energy based Temporal Predictive Processing or ETPC.
 I will start with a model for the inference and generation modules (since it turns out that they are related) and follow it up with a model for prediction.
 The prediction module is based on diffusion based EBMs of the type we encountered in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html).
 The inference and generation modules on the other hand are based on the theory of [Predictive Coding](https://homes.cs.washington.edu/~rao/predcoding2011.pdf) due to Rao and Ballard.
 All of these modules work using the principle of energy minimization which increases their biological plausibility.
 There can be some confusion created due to the differing use of the word 'predictive' in both Predictive Processsing and Predictive Coding.
-In Predictive Processing it denotes a prediction in time of the next state, while in Predictive Coding it denotes an inference (or prediction) of the state based on sensory data.
+In Predictive Processing it denotes a prediction in time of the next state, while in Predictive Coding it denotes an inference (or prediction) of of an internal state state based on sensory data.
 The ETPC model incorporates Predictive Coding as part of the overall Predictive Processing framework.

-![](https://subirvarma.github.io/GeneralCognitics/images/stat126.png)

-Figure 3: Energy based Temporal Predictive Coding (ETPC) Framework

-The figure above shows the proposed ETPC model and it operates as follows:
+The ETPC model operates as follows:

-- A stream of external sensory data $s_n$ arrives at discrete instants indexed by $n$.
-It is processed by the Predictive Coding module and this results in a high level latent state $z_n$ at time $n$.
+- A stream of sensory data $s_n$ arrives at discrete instants indexed by $n$.
+It is processed by the Predictive Coding module and this results in a high level latent state $z_n$ at instant $n$.
-- The latent state $z_n$ is fed into a prediction module built using an EBM, and as a result the latent state changes to $x_{n+1}$.
-The prediction is implemented by using the principle of energy minimization, and it results in the minimization of the energy function $E_{W}(x;z_n,u_{n+1})$.
+- The latent state $z_n$ is fed into a prediction module which results in the latent state $x_{n+1}$.
+The prediction is implemented with stochastic sampling that finds the state tminimizing the energy function $E_{W}(x;z_n,u_{n+1})$.
 The sequence $u_n$ stands for other factors that influence the prediction, such as actions that the organism plans to take.
 - The generative model converts the state $x_{n+1}$ into a perception $y_{n+1} = p_{\psi}(z_{n+1})$, and this serves as the organism's perception signal at the instant $n+1$.
 - The state $x_{n+1}$ also serves as the initial estimate for the next latent state $z_{n+1}$ at $n+1$.
-As a result of new sensory data $s_{n+1}$, the latent $z_{n+1}$ undergoes changes in a recursive manner from its initial value $x_{n+1}$, until it settles down to a new final state $q_{\phi}(x_n,s_n)$, and this is serves as input into the prediction module for the next prediction $x_{n+2}$.
+As a result of new sensory data $s_{n+1}$, the latent $z_{n+1}$ undergoes changes in a recursive manner from its initial value $x_{n+1}$, until it settles down to a final value $q_{\phi}(x_n,s_n)$, and this is serves as input into the prediction module for the next prediction $x_{n+2}$.

 Note that we are assuming that the time required to generate the prediction $x_{n+1}$ is less then the time between successive sensory inputs.
-This ETPC design handles not just perception, but in parallel does training of all the three modules $q_{\phi}, p_{theta}, p_{\psi}$ as new sensory data comes in.
-Hence in some sense its operation can be likened to the training process used in artificial neural network based world models since its parameters are updated in response to new sensory data.
+This ETPC design handles not just perception, but in parallel does training of all the three modules $q_{\phi}, E_W, p_{\psi}$ to find the parameters $(\phi,W,\psi)$ as new sensory data comes in.
+Hence in some sense its operation can be likened to the training process used in artificial neural networks.
 But at the same time  it also serves as a perception system in the brain through the output sequence $y_n$.

 The ETPC system uses relatively simple Predictive Coding based modules for the inference and generation parts, while the prediction part uses the more sophisticted energy based module.
-If it can be shown that all of the three modules can be implemented using an iterative process of energy minimization using only local interactions between nodes, then that makes it biologically plausible.

 ## Implementing the Inference and Generation Modules: Predictive Coding